-Within a year or two after the initial elation of leaving my own alcohol addiction behind, I knew something else was wrong.
+Within a year or two after the initial inpatient services that I received at my local rehab, I knew something else was wrong.
 As it turned out, the heavy drinking had been masking a deeper issue.
 I was a tenured university professor, but towards the end of that career I felt stuck and unfulfilled.
 The stuckness was not about anything external, but about an internal voice that was telling me I should be doing something else.
 The more I resisted, the more trapped I felt.
 I was confused, because being stuck in a good job is usually not considered a bad thing.

 Nevertheless, the years that followed my quitting the alcohol and leaving the University have been very fulfilling.
 In fact, so many things changed, both internal and external, that my quitting drinking can be seen only as the first step in a transformational process.